Clown Wall inc. the video Hello, Do You Have a Mask? 2019

 The porcelain masks were produced during the first part of the workshop UN / MASKED together with students from Tainan National University of the Arts.

-During the second part of the workshop UN / MASKED, Haslund developed in collaboration with the students, the project and concept UN / MASKED Archive.
-The project was exhibited in the back of the exhibition, consisting of a laptop and a printer.
-During the exhibition, visitors to the gallery were asked to find pictures of masks on the Internet related to the demonstrations in Hong Kong, and print them out to display on the walls.
-By the end of the exhibition, the white walls were filled with A4 prints of masks testifying to the seriousness of the situation, and to the protest movement as a creative force.
+This project was exhibited in the back of the exhibition, consisting of a laptop and a printer.
+During the exhibition, visitors to the gallery were asked to find pictures of masks online related to the demonstrations in Hong Kong, and print them out to be display on the gallery walls.
+By the end of the exhibition, the white walls werecovered with A4 prints of masks testifying to the seriousness of the situation, and to the protest movement as a creative force.

 The porcelain clown noses were produced by Haslund herself at Chin Chin Pottery, where she had a workshop space during her stay.